gsoulie/Mobile-App-Development/ionic-2.md

 To summarize, when this button is pressed, it will call the goToAbout method which pushes an instance of the AboutPage class onto the navigation stack which is then compiled and animated into view.

 ####Passing Data
 In many scenarios we have data in one view that we need to pass to another.
-Luckily, the push method accepts a second parameter which is an object of data to pass to the ```@Page``` passed into the first parameter.
+Luckily, the push method accepts a second parameter which is an object of data to pass to the ```@Component``` passed into the first parameter.

 ```
 this.nav.push(AboutPage,{